zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 ### About Vue2

-Since Vue2 will gradually enter the maintenance period, please create your own project to use `VueCesium`.
+Since Vue2 will gradually enter the maintenance period, please create your own project to use `Vue for Cesium`.

 ## Let's Get Started